jdonaldson/vaxe/README.md

 perform other miscellaneous tasks.
 The target that Vaxe uses is called the "active" target here.

+# HSS Support
+Vaxe will also support the [hss](http://ncannasse.fr/projects/hss) language, with support for syntax highlighting, and compilation to css.

 # Recommended Plugins/Additions/Config

 Vaxe will work fine on its own, but it is designed to integrate cleanly with